-We met Jay and Morpha on our trip to Italy.
-Mark and Jay were full of mischief and jokes and we were often seated near them on bus travel days.
+We met Jay and Morpha on our first trip to Italy.
+My husband and Jay were full of mischief and jokes and we were often seated near them on the bus during travel days.
 It made the ride so much more fun.
-They are world travellers and this was the second leg of their current vacation.
-Morpha was always dressed stylishly and one day we were talking about things and I discovered that she and Jay had travelled with only one suitcase for the both of them.
+They are world travelers and this was the second leg of their current vacation.
+Morpha was always dressed stylishly and one day as we were talking and I discovered that she and Jay had travelled with only one suitcase for the both of them.
 ONE SUITCASE for 2 weeks in Italy following their time in Spain.
 I was amazed, impressed and in awe.
 She was my new hero!
 Mark and I had each packed a suitcase and we had a carry on style shoulder bag that contained all our miscellaneous items.
 I had to find out how she did it.

-Mark and I will never be down to 1 combined suitcase, but I am a much better packer since that trip.
-In addition to tips I get from my friends, I do research on Pinterest and travel blogs.
+Although we will never be down to 1 combined suitcase, I am a much better packer since that trip.
+In addition to the tips I have gotten from my friends, I research packing on Pinterest and other travel blogs.
 There is a lot of great information available for you like Packing Lists, Capsule Wardrobe ideas, and suggestions for helpful items you may want to have for your trip.

 If you are travelling to Europe, I reccomend getting a multi-voltage adapter.
 You may want one that also doubles as a phone charging port.
 Different European countries use different types of power plug styles.
 Our adapter was a lifesaver during our trip.
 I also packed an empty flat duffel in our sundry bag in case we needed it to bring home any treasures we found.
 I saved bubble wrap sheets prior to the trip and placed a few layers of them in the bottom of my suitcase before packing in my clothing.
 This worked out great since I brought back 11 bottles of Italian wine and spirits.
 I just rolled them with the bubble wrap, utilized some cardboard carriers and placed them between things in the suitcase on the the way home.
 Everything made it home safely.